 Support/ Inspirational Blogs by CTBTA members and volunteers

 Visit their webpage for additional links, patient and family support pages, and meet their group members!
 I am grateful to have found them and get involved with them.

 Great bedside manner, took time to consult with and inform me of my options.
 I respect that he also encouraged me to seek a second opinion.
 I chose him and I’m happy.

 Dr. Joseph Massa Piepmeier, MD

 Well-respected and accomplished neurosurgeon.
-Patients include Connecticut Brain Tumor Alliance President, Christopher Cusano.
+Patients include Connecticut Brain Tumor Alliance Executive Director, Christopher Cusano.

 Yale New Haven Hospital & St Vincent’s Medical Center